 - Look for any large cuts or wounds.
 Large cuts or wounds that expose a broken bone are more serious.

 When to Seek Medical Care

-For less severe injuries, your doctor may want to see you in the office or may still choose to have you go to the emergency department.
-If you think you have broken your foot, and your doctor is not available by phone or is not calling you back, it is reasonable to go to the emergency department to be examined.
+For less severe injuries, your doctor may want to see you in the office or may choose to have you go to the emergency department.
+If you think you have broken your foot, and you can’t reach your doctor right away, it is reasonable to go to the emergency department to be examined.

 Call 911, if needed, for transport to the emergency department.
 Do not attempt to drive with a broken foot.

 Go immediately to the nearest emergency department if these conditions develop with a suspected broken foot:

 - The foot is blue, cold, or numb.

 - The foot is misshapen, deformed, or pointing in the wrong direction.